aronweiler/code-documentor/documentation_output/src/code_analyzer_documentation.md

 # Documentation for src\code_analyzer.py

-# code_analyzer.py
+# src\code_analyzer.py

 ## Purpose

-The `code_analyzer.py` module provides core logic for scanning, analyzing, and filtering code files within a repository.
-Its primary goal is to automate the identification and extraction of source code files that should be included in documentation workflows.
-This file is typically used as part of a documentation or code analysis pipeline to build an overview of a codebase's structure and contents.
+The `code_analyzer.py` module provides the core logic for scanning source code repositories and extracting information about code files relevant for documentation generation.
+Its main purpose is to identify, filter, and analyze code files in a repository based on configurable parameters (such as file extensions and exclude patterns) to support automated documentation workflows.

+This module is integral to the documentation toolkit, as it creates structured metadata about code files which downstream processes (such as documentation generators or analyzers) rely upon.

 ---